TXOG/Discord-Catfish-Finder/README.md

 # http://socialscraper.co.uk

 As of 06/05/2022 (uk date) V1 of the Discord Catfish Finder is discontinued.
-For future support and access to other social media scrapers, please use socialscraper.co.uk(http://socialscraper.co.uk).
-Currently, the website is buggy, but it is improving by the day :).
-I hope to see you there.
+For future support and access to other social media scrapers, please use [socialscraper.co.uk](http://socialscraper.co.uk). **Please note the website is permanantly down, and will redirect you to some of my other projects while I revive Social Scraper**